soulwax/CatCraft/README.md

 # CatCraft

-## (Minecraft Version 1.20.1)
+## (Minecraft Version 1.21.8)

 ### A bukkit plugin for Minecraft with various functionalities for personal use

-## HUGE RECOMMENDATION

-## DELETE THE /plugins/CatCraft FOLDER BEFORE UPDATING TO THIS VERSION!
-I USE YAML LOG FILES NOW AND THE OLD LOG FILES ARE NOT COMPATIBLE WITH THE NEW VERSION

-### But, to equivocate, it won't break anything either.
+### DELETE THE /plugins/CatCraft FOLDER BEFORE UPDATING TO THIS VERSION!
+I USE YAML LOG FILES NOW AND THE OLD LOG FILES ARE NOT COMPATIBLE WITH THE NEW VERSION.
+This is especially true for upgrading from Minecraft Version 1.17+.
+Not changing this won't break anything either.
 It's just gonna be a mess.
 Plus, the emoji replacement relies on the config.yml to be set to true at the respective line.
 No updated config file may disable the feature now

 Feature List: